US Soldier Killed In Afghanistan: NATO - UrduPoint

 US Soldier Killed In Afghanistan: NATO

-A US service member was killed in action in Afghanistan on Saturday, NATO said, the latest international casualty that comes as the US tries to forge a peace deal with the Taliban
+A US service member was killed in action in Afghanistan on Saturday, NATO said, in a Taliban-claimed attack that comes as America tries to forge a peace deal with the insurgents

-Kabul, (UrduPoint / Pakistan Point News - APP - 13th Jul, 2019 ) :A US service member was killed in action in Afghanistan on Saturday, NATO said, the latest international casualty that comes as the US tries to forge a peace deal with the Taliban.
+Kabul, (UrduPoint / Pakistan Point News - APP - 13th Jul, 2019 ) :A US service member was killed in action in Afghanistan on Saturday, NATO said, in a Taliban-claimed attack that comes as America tries to forge a peace deal with the insurgents.

-It is the 10th member of the US military to be killed this year, compared to 12 in all of 2018.
+The soldier is the 10th member of the US military to be killed this year -- compared to 12 in all of 2018.

 "The name of the service member killed in action is being withheld until 24 hours after notification of next of kin is complete," Resolute Support, the US-led NATO mission in Afghanistan, said in a statement.

-NATO did not provide any additional details about what happened, and no insurgent group immediately claimed responsibility.
+NATO did not provide any details about the incident for which the Taliban claimed responsibility.

+They said they had blown up an "American tank" in the Sayed Abad district of Wardak province.
+The US does not use tanks in Afghanistan.

+The insurgents, who frequently exaggerate claims, said two US "invaders" were killed and three wounded.

-Two US troops were killed last month in an attack and the US and Afghan forces continue to conduct daily operations against the insurgents.
+Two US troops were killed in the same area last month in another Taliban-claimed attack, while the US and Afghan forces continue to conduct daily operations against the insurgents.

 The US now has some 14,000 troops in Afghanistan -- down from a peak of around 100,000 -- most of them deployed to train and advise Afghan counterparts.